-See section 38(c)(4) for special rules that apply to married couples filing separate returns, controlled corporate groups, regulated investment companies, real estate investment trusts, and estates and trusts.
+See section 38(c)(5) for special rules that apply to married couples filing separate returns, controlled corporate groups, regulated investment companies, real estate investment trusts, and estates and trusts.

 Enter the amount of all other allowed credits for the current year included in the general business credit.
 If you are filing a single separate general business credit form, enter the amount from the last line of that form.
 If you are filing Form 3800, enter the amount from line 19 of that form (plus any amount from Form 8844, line 24).
 If you are filing Form 8844 and another general business credit form (other than Form 3800), enter the sum of Form 8844, line 24, plus the last line of the other general business credit form.
+Do not include any amount from Section B, Form 8835.